 Types of RV Tire Pressure Monitoring Systems

-There are two types of tire pressure monitoring systems vehicles use.
+There are two types of tire pressure monitoring systems vehicles use however most RV’s only use a direct system.
 Here are the basics of each.

 A direct TPMS uses an added sensor to your tire’s valve stem.
 It provides real-time data and is a “set it and forget it” style gadget.
 The system will alert you if the tire pressure drops to 25% below recommended levels.
 Many also provide information regarding slow leaks and tire temperature.

-An indirect TPMS is a bit more complicated.
+An indirect TPMS is a bit more complicated and not possible to install aftermarket.
 This system works based on the antilock braking system in your vehicle.

 It senses how quickly each of the wheels is spinning.
 If one wheel is rolling at a different speed than the others, it’s usually because of improper tire pressure.
 You’ll get a notification and can make the necessary adjustments.